9.18 PARTICULAR RIGHTS—FOURTH AMENDMENT—UNREASONABLE SEIZURE OF PROPERTY—GENERALLY

-1. [Name[s] of applicable defendant[s]] seized the plaintiff’s person;
+1. [name[s] of applicable defendant[s]] seized the plaintiff’s property;

-2. in seizing the plaintiff’s person, [name[s] of same person[s]] acted intentionally; and
+2. in seizing the plaintiff’s property, [names of same person[s]] acted intentionally; and

 3. the seizure was unreasonable.

 [A person acts "intentionally" when the person acts with a conscious objective to engage in particular conduct.
-Thus, the plaintiff must prove the defendant meant to engage in the act[s] that caused a seizure of the plaintiff’s person.
-Although the plaintiff does not need to prove the defendant intended to violate the plaintiff’s Fourth Amendment rights, it is not enough if the plaintiff only proves the defendant acted negligently, accidentally or inadvertently in conducting the seizure.]
+Therefore, the plaintiff must prove that the defendant intended to [insert the factual basis for the plaintiff’s claim].
+It is not enough to prove that the defendant negligently or accidentally engaged in that action.
+But while the plaintiff must prove that the defendant intended to act, the plaintiff need not prove that the defendant intended to violate the plaintiff’s Fourth Amendment rights.].]